 - Parent Education: Classes are offered at least quarterly.
 Regularly scheduled classes may include some of the following: Child Growth and Development, Special Needs Awareness, Character Counts, Baby Sign Language and Child Guidance Techniques. - Parent Advisory Board (PAB): The PAB is a parent forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
-Parent concerns are channeled through the Program Director to the Installation Commander for review and disposition.
+Parent concerns are channeled through the CYS Coordinator to the Installation Commander for review and disposition.
 The PAB is also an opportunity for patrons to share their culture, heritage and home language and how it can be incorporated within our programs.
-For more information and the latest PAB policies and procedures, please refer to the PAB SOP or email WPParentAdvisoryBoard@gmail.com. - Volunteering: CYS encourages parent volunteering in our programs.
+For more information/policies/procedures, please speak to the Facility Director where your child attends.

+• Volunteering: CYS encourages parent volunteering in our programs.
 We appreciate volunteer assistance in various activities to include field trips, annual open house events, potlucks and holiday celebrations.
 Parent volunteers should report to P&OS, which oversees the volunteer program and is responsible for recruiting, screening, interviewing, placing, orienting, training, evaluating and recognizing volunteers.
 Regular volunteers would require background checks.